0xgaut85/vc/DESIGN-ANALYSIS.md

 ---

-## ✅ Changes Applied to Sommet.capital
+## ✅ Changes Applied to Ascentis.capital

 ### 1. **Logo Marquee Animation** ✓
 - Updated from `30s` to `40s` linear infinite